Streamline your genealogy research by learning how to organize bookmarks in chrome! Tips to make you a more efficient genealogy researcher.

 So, I fixed that little problem and streamlined my genealogy research in the process.

 At this point, I should back up and tell you I use Google’s chrome browser.
-I will be showing you how I organize my bookmarks in chrome, but if you use a different browser such as Safari or Firefox, remember the concept is the same.
+I will be showing you how I organize my bookmarks in chrome, but if you use a different browser such as Microsoft Edge, remember the concept is the same.
 The individual steps will be different, but the overall concept is the same, so keep reading!

 Let’s get organizing.